rcman/Grok/readme.md

-# Some previos Grok code, ideas and tests
+# Previos Grok, Gemini and ChatGPT code, ideas and tests